- Our Work

 In the event that a donor mistakenly writes a check to your League rather than to the LWVEF, be sure not to deposit the check into your bank account.
 Instead, ask the donor either to reissue the check to the LWVEF or to provide you with a written statement authorizing its deposit into the LWVEF account.
 If you mistakenly deposit such a check into your League’s bank account, you may write a check to the LWVEF for the amount of the contribution; however, it must be accompanied by a written statement from the donor that the funds should be transferred to the LWVEF.

 Your treasurer must keep accurate records of each donor’s name, date of check, amount received and date transmitted to the national office.
 This list must be kept separate from the records of regular League donors.
 It is your League’s responsibility to acknowledge such contributions with receipts and note of appreciation.
 Any legal question that may arise in conjunction with donation records, amount and payment procedures must be handled by the local or state League involved.

-Send the PMP statement to the Coordinator, Membership/ Field Support, LWVUS, along with a letter requesting that funds equal to 50% (or a smaller portion) of the amount due be transferred for satisfaction of your League’s PMP.
+Send the PMP statement to the Grant Services at LWVUS, along with a form requesting that funds equal to 50% (or a smaller portion) of the amount due be transferred for satisfaction of your League’s PMP.